Here is some basic information about Property Transfer Tax and how it may apply to you.

 What is Property Transfer Tax?

-Property Transfer Tax is a tax on the transfer by deed of title to real property in Vermont.
+Property Transfer Tax is a tax on the transfer of title to real property in Vermont.
+The tax applies to both property transfers by deed and to acquisitions of a controlling interest in an entity with title to a property.

 - made by the U.S. Department of Agriculture and Rural Development or